 - 1. To study principle of operation of SCR, plot V-I characteristics and study the effect of gate triggering on turning on of SCR. - 2.
 To draw V-I characteristics of an UJT and to use UJT as relaxation oscillator. - 3.
-To study the effect of free-wheeling diode on power factor for single phase half-wave rectifier with R-L load. - 4.
-To plot waveforms for output voltage and current, for single phase full-wave, fully controlled bridge rectifier, for resistive and resistive cum inductive loads. - 5.
-Study of the microprocessor based firing control of a bridge converter. - 6.
-To study three phase fully controlled bridge converter and plot waveforms of output voltage, for different firing angles. - 7.
-Study of Jones chopper or any chopper circuit to check the performance. - 8.
-Thyristorised speed control of a D.C.
+To study the effect of free-wheeling diode on power factor for single-phase half-wave rectifier with R-L load. - 4.
+To plot waveforms for output voltage and current, for single-phase full-wave, fully controlled bridge rectifier, for resistive and resistive cum inductive loads. - 5.
+To perform the microcontroller based firing control of a bridge converter. - 6.
+To perform three phase fully controlled bridge converter and plot waveforms of output voltage, for different firing angles. - 7.
+To perform Jones chopper or any chopper circuit to check the performance. - 8.
+Microcontroller based thyristorised speed control of a D.C.
 Motor. - 9.
-Speed Control of induction motor using thyristors. - 10.
-Study of series inverter circuit and to check its performance. - 11.
-Study of a single-phase cycloconverter. - 12.
-To check the performance of a McMurray half-bridge inverter - 13.
-To obtain the current harmonics drawn by power electronics interface using MATLAB Simulink
+Microcontroller based speed Control of three phase induction motor using thyristors. - 10.
+To check the performance of series inverter circuit. - 11.
+To check the performance of a single-phase cyclo-converter. - 12.
+To check the performance of a McMurray half-bridge inverter